elastic/cloud-on-k8s/README.md

 * `make purge-env`: Deletes all the resources from the configured Kubernetes cluster on the `default` namespace.
 * `make run`: Builds, pushes and deploys the controller's docker image to the GKE cluster or runs the manager locally against the local Minikube environment.

-### GKE Development workflow

-When selecting GKE as your development environment note that the controller will be packed in a docker image, tagged using a hash of the pkg/ directory as a tag and uploaded to a GCP docker image repository.
-After your GKE cluster has been created you can build the docker image and deploy the controller by typing `make run`.

-After you've performed changes in the controller code you can re-deploy the image by running `make run` again.

 ### Makefile variables